hughrun/pocketsnack/README.md

 # pocket-snack
 When your Pocket list is overwhelming, pocket-snack lets you see just what you can read today

-The basic idea is that each time the script runs it moves everything in `My List` to `Archive` with a `tbr` tag, then randomly selects X number of items to go back into `My List` so that instead of an overwhelming number of things to be read, you just have the number you can comfortably expect to read per cycle (day, week etc).
+Each time the `refresh` command runs, it moves everything in `My List` to `Archive` with a particular tag, then randomly selects X number of items with that tag to go back into `My List` so that instead of an overwhelming number of things to be read, you just have the number you can comfortably expect to read per cycle (day, week etc).

 This is a work in progress, but the basic functionality should be working.